-The table below sets forth the significant components of the Company's deferred tax liabilities and assets.
+The table below sets forth the significant components of the Company's deferred tax assets and liabilities.

-,
+Decem ber 31 ,

-- 2017 2016
+- 2018 2017

 Deferred Tax Assets (Liabilities)

-Defined benefit plans \$ 4,838 \$ 19,195
+Defined benefit plans \$ 6,697 \$ 4,838

-Investments 210 659
+Investments 177 210

-Tax depreciation less than book depreciation 1,576 4,171
+Tax depreciation less than book depreciation 1,993 1,576

-Expenses deductible for tax purposes in a year different from the year accrued 644 805
+Expenses deductible for tax purposes in a year different from the year accrued 972 644

-Deferred compensation and benefits 553 756
+Deferred compensation and benefits 376 553

-Tax amortization in excess of book amortization (368) (848)
+Tax amortization in excess of book amortization (232) (368)

-State taxes 68 106
+State taxes 83 68

-Federal net operating loss carryforward 4,260
+Federal net operating loss carryforward 5,541 4,260

-Other 482 739
+Other 427 482

-Total 12,263 25,583
+Total 16,034 12,263

-Valuation allowance for deferred tax assets (6,908) (25,583)
+Valuation allowance for deferred tax assets (9,617) (6,908)

-Net Deferred Tax Assets \$ 5,355 \$
+Net Deferred Tax Assets \$ 6,417 \$ 5,355

 The presentation of net deferred tax assets and liabilities for each jurisdiction are presented as noncurrent within the Company's Consolidated Balance Sheets.
 Deferred income tax balances reflect the effects of temporary differences between the carrying amounts of assets and liabilities and their tax bases and are stated at enacted tax rates expected to be in effect when the taxes are actually paid or recovered.
 The Company recognizes a valuation allowance for deferred tax assets when it is more-likely-than-not that these assets will not be realized.
 In making this determination, all positive and negative evidence is considered, including future reversals of existing taxable temporary differences, tax planning strategies, future taxable income and taxable income in prior carryback years.
-In 2017, it was determined the net operating loss carryforward of \$4,260, generated in 2017, was realizable and the Company recorded a deferred tax asset.
-Additionally in 2017, a reduction of \$1,095 was recorded to the valuation allowance to account for other deferred tax assets that were determined to be realizable.
+In 2018 and 2017, it was determined the net operating loss carryforward of \$5,541 and \$4,260, respectively, was realizable and the Company recorded a deferred tax asset.
+Additionally in 2018 and 2017, a reduction of \$876 and \$1,095, respectively, was recorded to the valuation allowance to account for other deferred tax assets that were determined to be realizable.

 Uncertain tax positions are evaluated and a liability is recognized for the tax benefit associated with uncertain positions only if it is more-likely-than-not that the positions will not be sustained upon examination by taxing authorities, based on the technical merits of the positions.
 The Company assesses its filing positions in all significant jurisdictions where it is required to file income tax returns for all open tax years.
-The Company's federal income tax returns for the years subsequent to December 31, 2014, remain subject to examination, and income tax returns in major state income tax jurisdictions where the Company operates remain subject to examination for various periods subsequent to December 31, 2013.
+The Company's federal income tax returns for the years subsequent to December 31, 2014, remain subject to examination, and income tax returns in major state income tax jurisdictions where the Company operates remain subject to examination for various periods subsequent to December 31, 2014.
 Additionally, the December 2014 return was amended in 2016, extending the statute of limitations associated with the 2014 filing.
-The Company has recorded a reserve for the tax benefit related to uncertain state tax positions existing as of December 31, 2017.
+The Company has recorded a reserve for the tax benefit related to uncertain state tax positions existing as of December 31, 2018, included in other liabilities in the Consolidated Balance Sheets.